slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 ### Initialize the Kubernetes cluster with Kubeadm

 We want to initialize our cluster with the pod network CIDR specifically set to 192.168.0.0/16 as this is the default range utilized by the Calico network plugin.
 If needed, it is possible to set a different RFC1918 range during `kubeadm init` and configure Calico to use that range.
+Instructions for configuring Calico for a different IP range is noted below in under Pod Network.

 ```
 kubeadm init --pod-network-cidr=192.168.0.0/16